Limit-Theory-Redux/ltheory/engine/lib/luajit-ffi-gen/readme.md

 To avoid unnecessary Lua FFI files regeneration we can calculate the hash of the [ImplInfo] structure and store it in a file.
 So before generating the Lua FFI code, we can check to see if it's hash changed first before regenerating.

-File with a hash can be stored either in **target** folder subfolder or in a git.
-For the former improvement will be visible only for the incremental build.
-The latter will help CI as well.
+The hash file can be stored either in a subfolder of the **target** directory, or in git.
+In the former case, improvement will be visible only during an incremental build, but the latter will help during CI as well.

 ### Stage 2.
 Regenerate C API bindings only if Rust code changes